MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storeconfiguration_shouldrestricttoenterprisestoreonlyforuser_1400628730.md

 # Windows.ApplicationModel.Store.Preview.StoreConfiguration.ShouldRestrictToEnterpriseStoreOnlyForUser

 ## -description
-Determines whether the Windows Store for Business is enabled for the specified user.
+Determines whether the Microsoft Store for Business is enabled for the specified user.

 ## -params

 ## -param user
-A [Windows.System.User](../windows.system/user.md) object that identifies the user for whom you want to determine whether the Windows Store for Business is enabled.
+A [Windows.System.User](../windows.system/user.md) object that identifies the user for whom you want to determine whether the Microsoft Store for Business is enabled.

 ## -returns
-True if the Windows Store for Business is enabled for the specified user; otherwise false.
+True if the Microsoft Store for Business is enabled for the specified user; otherwise false.

 ## -remarks